 1. Switch to a New Cell Phone Carrier

-Here’s the deal: The Big 4 cell phone providers (Verizon, AT&T, T-Mobile and Sprint) own discount brands that use the same towers and charge lower monthly fees:
+Here’s the deal: The leading cell phone providers (Verizon, AT&T and T-Mobile) own discount brands that use the same towers and charge lower monthly fees:

-The Big 4 also have relationships with many other low-cost cell phone providers, typically prepaid carriers.
+The major players also have relationships with many other low-cost cell phone providers, typically prepaid carriers.

 These companies are called mobile virtual network operators (MVNOs).
-They don’t own any cell phone towers like Verizon, AT&T, T-Mobile and Sprint, but they partner with those companies to offer affordable wireless service.
+They don’t own any cell phone towers like Verizon, AT&T and T-Mobile, but they partner with those companies to offer affordable wireless service.